amiller/dstack-tee-services/README.md

 `deployment-sim.yaml`:

- This sets up two deployments, the `app` and the `guest services` instantiated using a simuator.
+ This sets up two deployments, the `app` and the `guest services`.
+ Here the guest services is instantiated using a mock remote attestation environment.

 ## Remote attestation interface

 This provides a single feature:

 - `/attest/{appdata}`
-  The single argument `appdata` should be 64 bytes of hex encoded data
+  The single argument `appdata` should be 32 bytes of hex encoded data

   This returns a quote appropriate for the enclave environment it's running in.